 Where a child is travelling alone without their parents, then a letter of authorisation to leave

-of their passports or identity cards are required.
+their passports or identity cards are required.

-child that may be accompanying you.
+any child that may be accompanying you when you travel.